madak1hallgato/TSP_ppke-msc-opt-project/README.md

 2. **Minimize Penalty:** Applies genetic operations to minimize the penalty.
 3. **Minimize Total Cost with Penalty:** Considers both total cost and penalty in the evolution process.

+### Genetic Algorithm Steps

+1. **Population Creation:** A population of candidate solutions is created by randomly shuffling the order of cities.
+Each individual represents a potential solution to the TSP with time windows problem.
+2. **Fitness Calculation:** The fitness of each individual is calculated based on its ability to minimize the total cost and penalty.
+The fitness function considers both the total cost of the tour and the penalty incurred due to time window violations.
+3. **Parent Selection:**  Individuals from the population are selected as parents for the next generation.
+The selection is typically biased towards fitter individuals to promote better solutions.
+4. **Crossover Operation:** Partially Matched Crossover (PMX) is employed to recombine pairs of parents and generate offspring.
+PMX is a widely used crossover technique for TSP problems that preserves the relative order of elements in the parent chromosomes while creating diverse offspring.
+5. **Mutation Operation:** Mutation is applied to introduce randomness and explore new regions of the solution space.
+Each individual has a certain probability of undergoing mutation, where two random cities are swapped within the tour.
+6. **Survivor Selection:** Elitism is employed to preserve the best solutions from the previous generation.
+The offspring population replaces the old population, with a portion of the best individuals (elite) carried over to the next generation unchanged.
+7. **Stopping Criterion:** The algorithm terminates after a fixed number of generations, as defined by the parameter generations.

 ## Running the Code

 To run the code, execute the `main.py` file.
 It will output the results obtained from both brute force and genetic algorithm approaches for the specified problem.